 I remember when I was sexually assaulted while wearing a jilbaab and upon reporting this violation, I was questioned as to why I was even outside to begin with.
 This was an incredulous experience due to the high prevalence of childhood sexual assault and marital rape cases that exist in the Muslim world.
 Marital rape was only outlawed in the US in 1993, so we have a long way to go when fighting against gender-based violence at home also.
 I began internalizing this abuse and almost accepted my second-class citizenship.
 I wasn’t safe at home, but it was my misfortune for being born female-identified.

 I think it’s so funny whenever someone tells me that solo female travel isn’t safe.
-I took a bus by myself to another town in Costa Rica and I returned home unassaulted.
-I took an Uber by myself in Medellín and yet nothing happened.
-I ordered a ride in Port of Spain at 4:30am, and I was not assaulted.
-I never felt safe at the home as a closeted ex-Muslim girl.
-How could the world be safer for me than being inside the home?
+I’ve never felt unsafe in Costa Rica, Colombia or Trinidad & Tobago as a solo female traveler.
+However, I have always felt unsafe in the home as a closeted ex-Muslim girl.
+How could the world be safer for me than being in the home?
 If you’re a woman who can wear bikinis and shorts, date whomever you choose, travel solo, post photos of yourself dancing and leave your religion without fear of honor killing, you are privileged.
 If you’ve never had to worry about your family killing you to redeem their honor, you are privileged.
 If you can make decisions without second-guessing whether or not there will be dire repercussions, you are privileged.

 Solo female travel changed my entire life trajectory.
 I couldn’t leave the house without a male chaperone and yet here I am traveling the world solo.
 When I decided to embark on a solo trip to Trinidad & Tobago, I knew this trip would change my life forever.
 I celebrated Black History Month by honoring liberation, freedom and ancestral legacy.
 Imagine if Coachella was in Wakanda.
 That’s the best way I can describe it.
 Imagine partying on a Caribbean beach until the sun comes up.
-I can’t describe how freeing it is to twerk on a boat in the middle of the sea while the DJ plays City Girls.
+I can’t describe how free I felt while twerking on a boat off the coast of Venezuela and the DJ is playing City Girls.
 I felt so beautiful in my Mas costume.
 I tried rum for the first time.
 It was delicious!
 Should I be killed for this?
 Why should I be honor killed while rapists and abusers are promoted into positions of power?
 I have so much of life to live.
 And I’m so grateful for the opportunity.